oneeve8/kobble-data/content/feamber.md

 Maybe the only limit is our imagination.

-I think we live in a Temporal Realm.
+I think we live in a Temporal Realm. [flammarion engraving]

-We know that we are just here temporarily... because death is a reality.
+We know that we are just here temporarily... because death is a reality. [gravestone]

 And we know it is a sort of *place*